TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.28.md

 ---

-For he is not a Jew who is one outwardly; neither is that circumcision which is outward in the flesh:
+For he is not a Jew who is one outwardly, neither is that circumcision which is outward in the flesh;